The development of the Curriculum was a School Improvement Focus for 2017/18. Our brand new Curriculum Maps are located below by year group.

 At Primrose Hill we are committed to providing a holistic curriculum which maximises opportunities for meaningful cross-curricular links and learning experiences.
 Our existing curriculum has been planned to enable such links to be developed and exploited.
-We place great value on the development of children as individuals.
+We place great value on the development of children as individuals and providing our children with the skills, knowledge and understanding they need to develop into well-rounded, informed individuals.
 Social, moral and emotional issues are given a high profile in the school.

 An Integrated Learning Approach – How We Work